 - Your child may eat and drink his or her usual foods after the test.

-- If your test was ordered by a GI practitioner at NCH, our office will contact you with the results.
-If you have not heard from us within 2 weeks, please contact us at 614-722-3450.
+- If your child’s test was ordered by a GI practitioner at NCH, our office will contact you with the results.
+If you have not heard from us within 2 weeks, please call us at 614-722-3450.